Dialectical Behavior Therapy is an interestingly named treatment.

 This emphasis on relating to others is what explains the DBT-specific treatment component of group therapy sessions.
 The benefits of additional therapy to the treatment of severe emotion regulation dysfunction are clear, but it’s the group aspect that really helps explain its importance.

-Adding group dynamics to the learning setting offers clients an opportunity to practice relational skills in a safe and supportive environment, a practice which has been shown to be extremely effective.
+Adding group dynamics to the learning setting offers clients an opportunity to practice relational skills in a safe and supportive environment, a practice that has been shown to be extremely effective.

 DBT also differs from general CBT in the use of clients’ history.
 Both incorporate the past in striving for a healthier future, but this discussion is not a focus of the therapy in DBT as it often is in CBT (Grohol, 2016).
 The perspective of DBT is that one can learn from their past, but that problems are inevitably rooted in current thoughts and behaviors, and the present is where these will be addressed.